-Most employers will provide training and development relevant to your role.
-This could include training specific to working in risk, and general business and professional skills.
+Most employers provide training and development relevant to the role.
+This could include training specific to working in risk as well as general business and professional skills.

-You could also undertake further postgraduate study in a relevant subject, such as an MA or MSc in Risk, International Relations or Security studies, or to specialise in an area such as Risk and Finance or Insurance.
+You could also undertake further postgraduate study in a relevant subject, such as a Masters in risk, international relations or security studies, or to specialise in an area such as risk and finance or insurance.

-You may also join a professional association in your field of interest, many of which offer training courses and events.
+You could also join a professional association in your field of interest, many of which offer training courses and events.
 For example:

 - The Institute of Risk Management

 - Society for Risk Analysis

 - International Institute for Strategic Studies

 These organisations can help with continuing professional development (CPD).
 It’s important you carry this out throughout your career to keep your skills current and to develop in your role.